openstack/neutron/doc/source/admin/ovn/refarch/refarch.rst

    Each OVN metadata agent provides metadata service locally on the compute nodes in a lightweight way.
-Each network being accessed by the instances of the compute node will have a corresponding metadata ovn-metadata-$net_uuid namespace, and inside an haproxy will funnel the requests to the ovn-metadata-agent over a unix socket.
+Each network being accessed by the instances of the compute node will have a corresponding metadata ovnmeta-$net_uuid namespace, and inside an haproxy will funnel the requests to the ovn-metadata-agent over a unix socket.